Employer Checking Service (ECS) – A Simple Guide for HR

 Why Are Right-to-Work Checks Important?

-Employers are legally required to ensure that anyone they hire has permission to work in the UK.
+Employers must check that every new hire has permission to work in the UK.
 If you hire someone who doesn’t have the right to work, you could face a fine of up to £20,000 per illegal worker.
-This fine applies even if you didn’t know the person wasn’t allowed to work.
+You face this fine even if you unknowingly hire someone who isn’t allowed to work.

 By using the ECS to verify someone’s right to work, you gain a “statutory excuse”—this means you won’t face a fine if you unknowingly employ someone who doesn’t have the right to work, as long as you followed the proper procedure.